NanoComp/meep/doc/docs/FAQ.md

 ### Is it possible to specify the boundary conditions independently?

 Yes.
 You can use the [`set_boundary`](Python_User_Interface.md#field-computations) routine to specify different boundary conditions (`Metallic`, `Magnetic`) on different sides of the cell (`High` for positive or `Low` for negative directions).
 The default boundary condition is perfect electric conductor (i.e., `Metallic` or zero electric field), unless you specified a `k_point` in which case the default is Bloch-periodic.
 Note that PML is *not* a boundary condition.
 It is an artificial absorbing material placed adjacent to the boundaries.
 The boundary condition is essentially irrelevant to the operation of the PML.

+### How do I model a 2d structure involving an out-of-plane wavevector?

+To model e.g., fiber waveguides with 2d claddings, diffractive binary gratings with arbitrary incident planewaves in 3d, etc. in Cartesian coordinates, you would create a 2d cell in the $xy$ plane and specify a `k_point` with *non-zero* component in $z$.
+The resulting 3d simulation involves all electromagnetic fields (rather than a 2d simulation which involves a subset of the fields determined by the polarization of the current source).

+Note: [mode decomposition](Python_Tutorials/Mode_Decomposition.md) is *not* currently supported for this use case (Issues [#291](https://github.com/NanoComp/meep/issues/291), [#604](https://github.com/NanoComp/meep/issues/604)).

 ### Can Meep model electrostatic effects?